-The UAS sector as we know it is going through significant and fundamental change.
-There is an expectation of continued increased use of small UAS by recreational as well as business users.
+The UAS sector continues to evolve and grow in line with the development of new technical capabilities and the identification of additional capabilities that UAS solutions can provide.
+Use of unmanned aircraft in both recreational and business applications continues to increase and this upward trend is expected to continue.
 UAS technology offers societal and business benefits that need to be enabled without causing undue risk to other aviation users or the general public.
-It is a global issue which requires global and regional alignment of the regulatory approach.
+UAS integration is a global issue which requires global and regional alignment of the regulatory approach.

 The CAA UAS programme is divided into three focus areas of delivery: safety; efficiency and effectiveness and support the Government’s UK Drone Strategy.